Skip to content

 Analyze your money trail

 What part of your budget does your gambling money come from?
-Have you ever had to cut back on living expenses to fund your gambling?
+Have you ever taken money from living, educational, or health-related expenses to fund your gambling?
 Have you ever borrowed money to gamble, or stolen it?
-These are all clear warning signs.

 Gambling Losses Illustration